SLACube/slacube-daq-tutorial/README.md

 Remember two things:
 1. `ssh slacube@slac.stanford.edu` (and password)
 2. Execute `slacube`
-It contains links and help pages to guide you through the SALCube DAQ system.
+It contains links and help pages to guide you through the SLACube DAQ system.

 [![asciicast](https://asciinema.org/a/rQgfTETyK7Qt48at15CxxpXwB.svg)](https://asciinema.org/a/rQgfTETyK7Qt48at15CxxpXwB)

 Notes:
-- It is recommanded to use a terminal multiplexer (e.g. `screen` or `tmux`) on the remote machine, so that you (and other users) can attach/detach the runing session.
+- It is recommended to use a terminal multiplexer (e.g. `screen` or `tmux`) on the remote machine, so that you (and other users) can attach/detach the ruining session.

-## Working Enironment
+## Working Environment

-Although **slacube** script works in any folders, a custom working directory (set to `$SLACUBE_WORKDIR`) is required to store run configurations, temporary data files and diagonstic outputs.
+Although **slacube** script works in any folders, a custom working directory (set to `$SLACUBE_WORKDIR`) is required to store run configurations, temporary data files and diagnostic outputs.

 To create an working environment:
 ```